Arik-LT/Medium_Article_Analysis_and_Sucess_Predictor/README.md

 To clean the data I took the following steps:

 - Dropped rows with missing values for the story_url feature as this implied that no text was scraped.
-- Dropped rows where the title was duplicated as some articles where posted more than once on different days.
+- Dropped rows where the title was duplicated as some articles were posted more than once on different days.
 - Transformed claps and followers into integers accordingly.
 - Extracted the author handle from the author url using regex.
 - Created a datetime object from the date and extracted the day of the week.